Corporate Governance

 Compliance

-The Company specialises in investing in new geological ideas, concepts and methodologies to find and produce oil from previously under-explored rock formations within established oil-producing basins.
-A more detailed description of its Strategy and Business Model is available in our latest Annual Report and Accounts HERE
+A detailed description of its Strategy and Business Model is available in our latest Annual Report and Accounts HERE

 UKOG shares this vision and details of the implementation of its strategy through internal dialogue with employees as well as external communications by way of public announcements and dissemination of information through this website and the annual report and accounts.

-For further details on the principal risks and uncertainties which UKOG faces, they can be found HERE.
+Further details on the principal risks and uncertainties which UKOG faces can be found HERE

 Principle Two